-The latest information from BES about using evidence to accelerate improvement in education.
+The latest information from BES about using evidence to accelerate improvement while supporting children's wellbeing in education.

 Ngāi Tahu partnership for best evidence innovation in mathematics education

 Hangaia te Urupounamu Pāngarau Mō Tātou (Developing Mathematical Inquiry Communities ) has been initiated in 2016 in Shirley Primary School, funded by Ngāi Tahu kaumatua, Laurie Loper, in memory of his brother, through the James Stewart Loper Trust.
 The bequest is administered through a partnership between Te Rūnanga o Ngāi Tahu, Massey University, Shirley Primary School, and the Ministry of Education.
 The Minister of Education joined Hangaia te Urupounamu Pāngarau Mō Tātou partners at Te Rūnanga o Ngāi Tahu to celebrate the bequest on 21st June.

 This video provides insights into the nature of this best evidence approach and the early benefits to the children of Shirley Primary School.

 The views in this video are not necessarily the views of the New Zealand Ministry of Education.